PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 Kim barely said a thing; a slight grunt of disapproval.

-But Tom answered eagerly, “Hello.”, she was pleased for a new friend.
+But Tom answered eagerly: “Hello.”; she was pleased for a new friend.

-“We’re from The Forest.“.
-She pointed north to explain.
+“We’re from The Forest.“ pointing north to explain.

 “Oh.” said the boy, as if he were interested.
-“The Forest.” he nodded agreeing, but did not continue, and a pause brewed.
+“The Forest.” he nodded agreeing, but did not continue and a pause brewed.

-“What you come down here for?” he asked.
+“What you come down here for then?” he asked.

 Kim looked to Tom; Kim had no idea.